 And that has nothing to do with value addition.
 It’s more of demand versus supply.
 Also spelt as human greed or something of the sort.
 So says economics.

-Of course there is a hybrid of the exquisite holiday home and the business adventure.
+Of course, there is a hybrid of the exquisite holiday home and the business adventure.
 The question you ought to ask before you complain about the amenities provided however is, “What are the must-have amenities for the visit I am about to make?”

-A BnB, unlike the hotel, allows you to make your meal at will.
+A BnB, unlike a hotel, allows you to make your meal at will.
 You could concoct your heart’s delight in the middle of the night.
 This is good for those of us who could use a dose of strong coffee and cinnamon pancakes between dreams.
 A non-stick pan and a tabletop cooker do the trick.